-In order to ensure that classified information (see Decision 2015/444) is protected also the context of EU grants, some EU programmes systematically provide for a security scrutiny procedure for applications that operate in security relevant contexts (e.g. European Defence Fund, Horizon Europe, Digital Europe).
+In order to ensure that classified information (for EU classified information (EUCI), see Decision 2015/444) is protected from unauthorised disclosure and that security issues emerging from project activities are appropriately addressed, some EU programmes systematically provide for a security review procedure for applications that operate in security relevant contexts (e.g. European Defence Fund, Horizon Europe, Digital Europe).